pratapkumarraju/slate/source/index.html.md

   List<MobileDevice>   selectedDevices = con.chooseMultipleDevices(authToken, "android");
 ```
-This api helps to get the available devices in pcloudy with total information about the each device.
-In the response each device is having the id which is used for booking the device.
+This api helps to get the list of all available devices in pCloudy with all the relevant details ablout each device.

+<b>Note:</b>In the response each device is having unique id which is used for booking the device.
 ### URL Parameters

 Parameter | Description